 - 2 teaspoons chia seeds

-- 1/2 teaspoon coconut sugar or honey optional
+- 1/2 teaspoon monk fruit sweetener OR coconut sugar

 - 1/2 teaspoon pure vanilla extract